holmari/gerritstats/README.md

 There are two separate command-line tools:

-* GerritDownloader, which downloads JSON data from the server
+* GerritDownloader, which downloads JSON data from the server using either ssh to the Gerrit query API, or curl/wget via https to the Gerrit REST API.
 * GerritStats, which parses the json output provided by GerritDownloader, and generates HTML output.

 ## Demo